 How Do I Diagnose My Pet's Allergies?

 If your pet experiences recurring allergies, be sure to see a veterinarian.
 He will rule out any health issues with similar symptoms before diagnosing your pet with allergies.
 He will also run blood tests to determine the source of your pet’s discomfort.
 Since you can see fleas and some insects, those cases are easier to identify and control.
 When it comes to food allergies, many vets will suggest an elimination diet to find your dog’s sensitivity.

 What Helps Soothe Dog Allergies?

 Depending on your pet’s allergies, merely avoiding the allergens can help reduce his level of discomfort.
-When your pet is already dealing with irritation, you will want to try and control the inflammation which can help reduce itching and pain.
+When your pet is already dealing with irritation, you will want to try and help reduce itching.
 Certain medications can help soothe your pet’s itching.

 - Antihistamines – These drugs block the effects of histamines and stop the overreaction of the immune system.
 Common antihistamines like Benadryl and Zyrtec are generally pet-friendly.
 However, always consult your veterinarian before giving him human medications.

 - CBD – This therapeutic compound presents a more holistic way of resolving your pet’s issues.
 The many health and wellness benefits CBD offers extend to our furry friends too.
 Hemp Bombs CBD Oil for Pets is a tasty, easy-to-administer that your pet will love and benefit from.

 - Medicated Baths – If your pet has severe itching or self-inflicted lesions, a medicated bath may reduce his discomfort and calm his inflamed skin.
 It may also repel fleas and other insects.

 If you notice that your pet’s allergies are not responding to any of these remedies, or if he begins displaying respiratory complications, be sure to see a professional as there could be a more serious problem.